luispuerto/luispuerto-net/_pages/resume.md

 - Delivered GIS training for in-house staff and the general public.
 - Led [scientific study’s][CastaneaProject] fieldwork: inventory operations, data processing, and analysis.

+**2009 – 2012:**{: style="color: grey"} **Freelance Consultant**

-In **2006** I started to work as a **freelance consultant** in Spain collaborating with companies like  [Tecnosylva][] or [TRAGSATEC][], with small and big municipalities, like **Ponferrada Municipality**, and private individuals.
+Collaborating with companies like  [Tecnosylva][] or [TRAGSATEC][], with small and big municipalities, like **Ponferrada Municipality**, and private individuals.
 I participate in small and big projects like the “Preliminary Plan for the Pajariel Forestry Park” in [Ponferrada][], “Integral Management of the Ponferrada’s Mountains,” and the “Inventory of Forest Roads in Laciana”.
 Some of my main activities and accomplishes were:

 - Successfully delivered a report essential to defend an environmental project at a public town-hall meeting.
 - Advised and produced insights about citizen participation in environmental projects.